 Keep in mind, if you are using this import to update orders, ShipStation will update all new information from the file.
 For example, if you initially imported order #12345 with the following information:

 But, you realize you needed a SKU for the order.
-You will need to update the SKU column and keep ALL other existing order information, like this:
+You will need to update the SKU column and retain ALL other existing order information, like this: